 One of the Special Funding Initiatives the SIGCHI Executive Committee has established, under its SIGCHI Development Fund Program, is a call for applications to support Internationalisation, Diversity and Inclusion events at our SIGCHI Sponsored Conferences.
 Only events which are organized at our 24 SIGCHI sponsored conferences will be considered (HRI, IUI, TEI, C&C, DIS, EICS, IDC, TVX, CI, UMAP, CSCW, MobileHCI.
 RecSYS, UbiComp, CHI Play, ETRA, SUI, UIST, AutoUI, GROUP, ICMI, ISS, VRST and CHI).

 The SIGCHI Executive Committee provides access to a “SIGCHI Development Fund” as a benefit to all our members.
 This page describes a new special funding initiative under this “SIGCHI Development Fund” for the sponsorship (partial) of Diversity, Inclusion and Internationalisation events organized exclusively at our SIGCHI Sponsored Conferences.
-We had two deadlines for application of April 14th 2017 and October 13th 2017.
-The SIGCHI EC will review this program at it’s Jan/Feb meeting in 2018 before deciding if we will have calls in 2018.
+We had two deadlines for 2018 for application of April 13th 2018 and October 12th 2018.

 In the April 2017 call the SIGCHI EC decided to support this application.

 - Internationalisation event: Shared day for ACM IUI and IPSJ Interactions $4,000.